hortonuva/learning-build-tools/c++/README.md

 # README for build-tool lesson for c++

+## Update on 9/21

+See section at end about using a different logging library, which may work better for MinGW on Windows.

 ## Info

 * This directory will have the Wahoovian matrix solution/demo in it eventually (but not yet).